 The plants tolerate both full sun and partial shade.

-Sheltered exposure is necessary if the sun during the hottest parts of the summer season.
+Sheltered exposure is necessary if the sun is during the hottest parts of the summer season.

 Watering and Feeding